ENERGIZED: Investment Insights on Energy Transformation

 Stage 3: “Trough of Disillusionment” (2021-24)

 Then reality hit back.
-The pandemic, Ukraine war and energy crisis brought rising inflation and interest rates accompanied by supply chain pressures, exposing wind’s capex-heavy financial profile.
+The pandemic, invasion of Ukraine and energy crisis period brought rising inflation and interest rates accompanied by supply chain pressures, exposing wind’s capex-heavy financial profile.
 The drive for scale ran into operational obstacles.
-Developers struggled to afford the high up-front seabed concession payments charged by governments.
+Developers struggled to afford high up-front seabed concession payments charged by governments.

-These factors caused project delays and cancellations, hit industry economics and seized up supply chains.
-A vicious circle emerged of declining project viability reducing capital investments, pushing input and financing costs up, further harming project viability.
+These factors pushed up capital costs, affecting project economics and causing delays and cancellations - slowing down European progress in particular.
 The levelised cost of offshore wind rose by 50% in real terms from €64/MWh in 2020 to €95/MWh in 2024.

 Investor sentiment swung back sharply from enthusiasm to scepticism.
 Project certainty now trumped growth potential.
 Who could actually deliver competitive and timely projects backed by secure grid connections?
 Rising curtailment also complicated the investment outlook.
-By late 2024, sentiment was at its low.
-Wind share prices were hit hard.
+By late 2024, sentiment was rock bottom and wind company share prices had tanked.
 From its peak in January 2021 to trough in August 2025, industry leader Ørsted fell by an ignominious 87%.

 Stage 4: “Slope of enlightenment” (2025-27?)

-However, the cycle eventually began to turn.
+However, the cycle has begun to turn.
 Wind has emerged as critical for energy security amid the strategic imperative of electrification.
-It is a key element in the development of more resilient, reliable and affordable energy systems, alongside solar, storage, expanded grids and demand flexibility.
+It remains a key element in more resilient, reliable and affordable energy systems - alongside solar, storage, expanded grids and demand flexibility.

-The EU faces a glaring strategic vulnerability: it still imports around 80% of its gas consumption.
-Import dependency has swung from an unrepentant Russia towards an increasingly hostile US.
+The EU faces a glaring strategic vulnerability: it still imports nearly 60% of its total energy - largely due to importing around 80% of its gas demand.
+This import dependency has swung from an unrepentant Russia towards an increasingly hostile US.
 Energy security has become an urgent priority in a world of unpredictable enemies and unreliable friends.
-Maximising local energy production reduces reliance on fossil fuel imports.
+The long-term solution is twofold: electrification and maximising local energy production.

 This is especially true for large energy importers like the UK and Germany who desperately need to support local industries.
 Access to affordable energy is critical for industrial competitiveness.
 Norway has vast hydropower resources, France is the leading nuclear power, while southern European countries are much better placed for solar.
 North Sea nations must evolve from tapping the resources buried underneath the sea to the less energy dense but more accessible resources flowing above it.

-This is why in January nine northern European governments made a big statement of intent: the Joint Offshore Wind Investment Pact, or Hamburg Declaration.
-Their shared ambition is to enable a co-ordinated European offshore wind buildout of 15 GW/pa, ultimately reaching 300 GW across the region by 2050 - 10x the North Sea’s current 30 GW capacity.
-Hence the Hamburg vision to go big on wind and “transform the North Sea into the largest clean energy hub in the world.”
+This explains why, in January, nine northern European governments made a big statement of intent: the Joint Offshore Wind Investment Pact, or Hamburg Declaration.
+The vision: “transform the North Sea into the largest clean energy hub in the world.”
+The shared ambition is to enable a co-ordinated European offshore wind buildout of 15 GW/pa, ultimately reaching 300 GW across the region by 2050 - 10x the North Sea’s current 30 GW capacity.

-To succeed, this strategy must provide developers, supply chains, investors and financiers with clear and predictable investment frameworks.
+To succeed, this strategy must provide developers, supply chains, investors and lenders with clear and predictable investment frameworks.
 That includes:

 The growth of the UK wind sector shows how essential CfDs are for consistent investment.
-CfD-backed projects are typically 2% cheaper to finance than than merchant projects.
+CfD-backed projects typically enjoy a cost of capital 2% lower than than merchant* projects.
 That makes them much more bankable (70-80% debt-financed vs only 30-40%).

 A big increase in European offshore installations is already planned over the next decade.
-But Hamburg will further accelerate the North Sea’s evolution from a basin full of oil rigs and gas platforms to one dominated by gigascale wind farms.
-These will be increasingly integrated into a system of high-voltage interconnectors and hybrid offshore facilities designed to maximise utilisation.
-An example is the proposed HansaLink, a 2 GW 850km interconnector between Scotland and Germany via an offshore wind farm.
+But Hamburg promises to accelerate the North Sea’s evolution from oil rigs and gas platforms to a sea of gigascale wind farms.
+To maximise utilisation, these will need to be integrated into an expanded array of high-voltage interconnectors and “hybrid offshore facilities”.

 Proposed offshore capacity expansion in Europe.
 Source: Ørsted, April 2025